SpartnerNL/laravel-excel-docs/3.1/getting-started/upgrade.md

 ## Upgrading to 3.1 from 3.0

 Version 3.1 is backwards compatible with 3.0.
+Only features were added in this release.

 __Additions__

 * Imports feature.
+* ChunkReading
+* BatchInserts
+* Queued imports
 * ToArray concern for Exports.
 * Custom value binders for Imports and Exports.